publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schVIII/m__us_usc_t19_s2497.md

                     (II) subject to subparagraphs (B) and (C), to the extent practicable, the national average market price received for the marketing year, as determined by the Secretary;

-                (ii) 15 percent of amount of any direct payments made to the producer under sections 1103 and 1303 of the Food, Conservation, and Energy Act of 2008 \[[7 U.S.C.
+                (ii) 15 percent of amount of any direct payments made to the producer under sections 1103 and 1303  <sup>\[4\]</sup>  <sup><sup> 4 See References in Text note below. </sup></sup>  of the Food, Conservation, and Energy Act of 2008 \[[7 U.S.C.
 8713][/us/usc/t7/s8713], 8753\] or successor sections;

-                (iii) the total amount of any counter-cyclical payments made to the producer under sections 1104 and 1304 of the Food, Conservation, and Energy Act of 2008 \[[7 U.S.C.
-8714][/us/usc/t7/s8714], 8754\] or successor sections or of any average crop revenue election payments made to the producer under section 1105 of that Act \[[7 U.S.C.
+                (iii) the total amount of any counter-cyclical payments made to the producer under sections 1104 and 1304 4 of the Food, Conservation, and Energy Act of 2008 \[[7 U.S.C.
+8714][/us/usc/t7/s8714], 8754\] or successor sections or of any average crop revenue election payments made to the producer under section 1105 4 of that Act \[[7 U.S.C.
 8715][/us/usc/t7/s8715]\];

-                (iv) the total amount of any loan deficiency payments, marketing loan gains, and marketing certificate gains made to the producer under subtitles B and C of the Food, Conservation, and Energy Act of 2008  <sup>\[4\]</sup>  <sup><sup> 4 See References in Text note below. </sup></sup>  or successor subtitles;
+                (iv) the total amount of any loan deficiency payments, marketing loan gains, and marketing certificate gains made to the producer under subtitles B and C of the Food, Conservation, and Energy Act of 2008 4 or successor subtitles;

                 (v) the amount of payments for prevented planting on a farm;